Foreverland/SYNCPropertyMapper/README.md

 Your Core Data entities should match your backend models.
 Your attributes should match their JSON counterparts.
 For example `firstName` maps to `firstName`, `address` to `address`.

-There are two exceptions to this rule:

-* `id`s should match `remoteID`
-* Reserved attributes should be prefixed with the `entityName` (`type` becomes `userType`, `description` becomes `userDescription` and so on).
-In the JSON they don't need to change, you can keep `type` and `description` for example.
-A full list of reserved attributes can be found [here](https://github.com/SyncDB/NSManagedObject-HYPPropertyMapper/blob/master/Sources/NSManagedObject%2BHYPPropertyMapper/NSManagedObject%2BHYPPropertyMapperHelpers.m#L240).

 ## JSON in snake_case

 ```json